sedouard/AzureDevopsLabs/Load Testing in VSO/README.md

 1. The Web Performance and Load Tests run in this demo require that you have **Visual Studio 2013 Ultimate**.
 You must have the Ultimate edition to do the demo.
 If you don't have Ultimate, you can get an eval copy from: http://go.microsoft.com/?linkid=9832446&clcid=0x409

-1. This demo assumes that you have completed the **"Continuous Deployment with Visual Studio Online and Azure Websites"**, and **"Monitoring Web Applications with Application Insights"** demos.
-If you haven't, you need to first complete the steps in those demos.

 1. This demo requires that the **"Web Test Recorder"**.
 To Ensure that it is enabled:
 	- Open Internet Explorer, click on the **"Tools"** (**Gear**) icon in the top right corner, and select **"Manage add-ons"** from the pop-up menu: